-Desk-based analysis and requests for additional information nine weeks before your review visit

-The review team will begin its desk-based analysis of all the information almost as soon as the SED and student submission are uploaded.
-Should the team identify any gaps in the information, or require further evidence about the issues they are pursuing, they will inform the QAA Review Manager.
+Desk-based analysis and requests for additional information nine weeks before your review visit in the information, or require further evidence about the issues they are pursuing, they will inform the QAA Review Manager.
 The QAA Review Manager will then make a request to you for further information about nine weeks before the review visit.
 Requests for additional information will be strictly limited to what the team requires to complete the desk-based analysis and you are entitled to ask why the team has asked to see any of the information it has requested.
 You should provide the additional information requested at least six weeks before the review visit.